Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Take care of yourself!
-Vigyázz magadra! /ˈviɟaːzː ˈmɒɡɒdɾɒ/
+Take care of yourself! in Hungarian Vigyázz magadra! /ˈviɟaːzː ˈmɒɡɒdɾɒ/

-Talk to you later.
-Beszélünk később. /ˈbɛseːluːŋk ˈkeːʃøːb/
+Talk to you later. in Hungarian Beszélünk később. /ˈbɛseːluːŋk ˈkeːʃøːb/

-Nice to have met you! Örülök, hogy találkoztunk! /ˈøruløk ˈhod͡ʒ ˈtɒlaːkoztuŋk/
+Nice to have met you! in Hungarian Örülök, hogy találkoztunk! /ˈøruløk ˈhod͡ʒ ˈtɒlaːkoztuŋk/

 How do I introduce myself in Hungarian?